Best unlimited web hosting providers: the most you can get

 - Free website migration.

-The Baby plan comes for $3.50/mo (not even $1 more than Hatchling) yet includes unlimited websites alongside all the other Hatchling perks.
+The Baby plan comes for $3.50/mo (not even $1 more than Hatchling) and includes all Hatchling's perks.
+Additionally, it allows hosting unlimited websites.
 This is great for small-to-medium businesses planning on running multiple websites.

 The Business plan ($5.25/mo) additionally adds extra security features like a free Positive SSL, a dedicated IP, as well as up to $50/year value SEO tools.
 Unless you need these extras, in the long run, the plan becomes too pricy.